Nag-aapoy Na Damdamin: Plot

 Dr. Philip Salazar and Atty.
 Lucas Buencamino share a deep childhood bond rooted in their fathers' close friendship; however, tragedy strikes when Lucas' father, Congressman Javier Buencamino, dies during surgery performed by Philip's father, Dr. Severino Salazar.
 This incident fuels a bitter feud between the two families, exacerbated by a substantial inheritance left by Congressman Javier to the hospital founded by the elder Salazar.

 Lucas' mother, also a powerful politician, launches a campaign to reclaim the inherited funds, orchestrating events that tarnish Dr. Severino Salazar's reputation by giving him the moniker of a "Killer Doctor."
 They manipulate circumstances and character assassinations, leading to what appears to be the elder Salazar's suicide.
 They bribe Chief Investigator Balmaceda to cover up evidence of murder and close the case.

 Philip, devastated and seeking revenge for his father's death, plots to murder Lucas.
 However, an accident meant for Lucas critically injures Olivia, instead.
 Unbeknownst to Lucas, Philip saves Olivia and nurses her back to health.
 Partly in order to spite Lucas, he capitalizes on her amnesia and convinces her she is his wife, Claire.
 Satisfied by Lucas' loss, Philip takes Claire to America to start a new life.

 Lucas, grieving for Olivia, marries his best friend and law school colleague, Melinda Avecilla, while still in mourning.

 Meanwhile, the Salazar General Hospital faces financial trouble due to the Buencaminos' relentless smear campaigns and takeover attempts.
 Philip returns to Manila to aid his father's co-founder, Dr. Joaquin Serrano, in saving the hospital.
 His plan for a short visit becomes permanent.
 Claire travels back to the Philippines to support Philip, still believing she is his wife.

 Despite warning Claire not to interfere, she champions Philip against the Buencaminos.
 Philip and Claire's love deepens, but Philip fears the return of Claire's memory.
 Philip witnesses the emotional toll Olivia's presence takes on Lucas but keeps his distance.

-Claire begins to recall fragments of her past, including vivid dreams of domestic violence and flashes of Lucas' face.
-As she investigates her life, she discovers Philip's stories were fabricated and that she is, in fact, Olivia De Amor-Buencamino, the long-dead wife of her husband's arch enemy.
+Claire begins to recall fragments of her past, including vivid dreams of domestic violence and flashes of Lucas's face.
+As she investigates her life, she discovers Philip's stories were fabricated and that she is, in fact, Olivia De Amor-Buencamino, the long-dead wife of her husband's archenemy.

 Furious at Philip's lies and betrayal, she decides to keep what she knows to herself.
 Determined to uncover the full truth, she digs further to discover what really happened before the accident, the true nature of her life with Lucas, and why Philip was at the crash site that day.

 Claire bides her time until she can finally unravel the mystery and reveal the truth to Philip and Lucas.